solana-foundation/developer-content/docs/programs/deploying.md

 ---
 title: "Deploying Programs"
 description:
-  "Deploying on-chain programs can be done using the Solana CLI using the Upgradable BPF loader to upload the compiled byte-code to the Solana blockchain."
+  "Deploying onchain programs can be done using the Solana CLI using the Upgradable BPF loader to upload the compiled byte-code to the Solana blockchain."
 ---

-Solana on-chain programs (otherwise known as "smart contracts") are stored in "executable" accounts on Solana.
+Solana onchain programs (otherwise known as "smart contracts") are stored in "executable" accounts on Solana.
 These accounts are identical to any other account but with the exception of: